ini/NumTy/README.md

 # Number Theory
-This is a collection of programs dealing in topics included in elementary number theory, ranging from congruences to primes.
+This is a collection of modules in Python 2.7 dealing in topics included in elementary number theory, ranging from congruences to primes.